croquet/microverse/staging/README.md

    `npm i`
 and then
    `npm start`
-6. Open browser at `localhost:9684` and enter a new world.
+6. Open browser at `localhost:9684`.
+Make sure that your local firewall is not blocking access.
 7. Copy the URL shown in the browser tab and copy it into a new tab.
 Also, replace localhost with the IP address (probably something like 192.168.0.123) and open it from another device on the local network.

 ## Discussion / Contributing